duckdb/duckdb-web/docs/extensions/azure.md

 Even though ADLS implements similar functionality as the Blob storage, there are some important performance benefits to using the ADLS endpoints for globbing, especially when using (complex) glob patterns.

-For example the main difference in behavior for the following use case:
+To demonstrate, lets look at an example of how the a glob is performed internally using respectively the Glob and ADLS endpoints.

 Using the following filesystem: